nofrixion/nofrixion.business/README.md

 ### Precondition:

 - You need the BFF .NET project running locally.
 This is available in the `./bff` folder.
+- You need the BFF .NET project running locally.
+This is available in the `./bff` folder.
+- Locate the file at `bff/NoFrixion.Bff/appsettings.json`.
+- Create a local development `appsettings.json` file called `appsettings.development.json` and copy the contents into the file.
+- Change the `ClientId` and `ClientSecret` to match your specific development environment.

 ### Setup and Launch: